gonzalo-munillag/Blog/Extant_Papers_Implementations/A_method_to_choose_epsilon/README.md

 ## Paper summary

-This paper states that even though Differential Privacy (DP) protects any individual in a dataset by cloaking with noise, the most extreme query answers possible between 2 neighboring datasets.
-Due to the finite amount of dataset possibilities and the worst-case adversary model - almost perfect background knowledge and infinite computation power - some distributions of the real dataset behind the DP query results are more likely than others.
+Even though Differential Privacy (DP) in principle protects any individual in a dataset by cloaking with noise the result of an analytics query, DP has its limitations.
+The limitation addressed in this paper is based on the finite amount of dataset possibilities that a worst-case adversary model (Almost perfect background knowledge and infinite computation power) considers after seeing the output of the DP query.
+Because some actual dataset distributions are more likely than others, the adversary can update his/her knowledge more efficiently.
 Therefore, this imbalance needs to be taken into consideration when calculating epsilon.
-The authors used a sensitivity based on unbounded DP and an exact calculation of their dataset's norms to find a tight bound for epsilon with binary search.
+The authors formulated a tight bound for epsilon with binary search based on disclosure risk acknowledging this DP defect.
-My humble opinion is that the paper is succinct, elegant, and can take your understanding of DP further.
+My humble opinion is that the paper is concise, elegant, and can take your understanding of DP further.
 I would like to thank the authors Jaewoo Lee and Chris Clifton for these days I spent implementing :) Moreover, I invite everyone to look at the paper and check the code to understand it better.
-Jump to the replicated figure if you are impatient :)The notebook allows you to expand and test the paper's approach for different queries.
+Jump to the replicated figures if you are impatient :)The notebook allows you to expand and test the paper's approach for different queries.
 They plot the mean query, but I also plotted the median query.
 I encourage you to get the code and plot, e.g., the variance query.
-Note: The author uses "Pr" to denote cumulative distribution functions and "P" to refer to probability density functions.
-So when you see P(k(w) = x), it is not the point mass at x; instead, the authors refer to the value of the probability density at x.
-"P" is used in Definition 3 onwards.
-However, for section 4.1, the author used the cumulative distribution function, using "Pr."
-For Definition 3, he could have used the cumulative distribution function; qualitatively, the result would be the same.Most importantly, this notation (P(k(w) = x)) is also used in section 5.1.

 ## Notebook contributions